7 books which made me who I am #BarAThon 2017 Day 5

 Adult lives can be highly complex and laden with struggles.
 Nothing might seem straight or hopeful.
 Children’s books are the perfect antidote to this situation, The colourful world of picture books illustrations, the simplicity and the happy tone of the stories keep the hopes for goodness alive.
 This is what happened to me.

-Linking this post to Day 5 of second edition of Bar-A-Thon on the theme ‘Seven’
+Linking this post to Day 5 of the second edition of Bar-A-Thon on the theme ‘Seven’

 Here are my other posts for Bar-A-Thon 2017